-A standard leg raise is performed from a hanging position on a pullup bar or a face-up position on the floor.
-While both of these exercises are beneficial, the captain's leg raise trumps them both, because as soon as you get into position, your abs have to contract to keep your upper body still.
-As an added benefit that the pullup bar does not offer, your back is completely supported throughout.
-To gain the benefits that the leg raise offers, it is important to use proper form.
+You perform a standard leg raise from a hanging position on a pull-up bar or a face-up position on the floor.
+While these exercise variations are beneficial, the captain's leg raise trumps them both.
+As soon as you get into position, your abs have to contract to keep your upper body still.
+Unlike leg raises done from a pull-up bar, your back is completely supported throughout, which means more ab activation and less room for injury.

 The motion involved with pulling your thighs closer to your stomach is called hip flexion.
 Whenever you flex your hips, you work the quadriceps and the hip flexors.
 The hip flexors run from the lower stomach to the top of the thighs; they consist of the iliacus and psoas major, also known as the iliopsoas.

-The captain's chair is a bodyweight-oriented machine.
-This does not mean you cannot add resistance with your workouts.
-You just have to get creative.
+The captain's chair uses your body weight to train your core.
+This does not mean you can't add resistance with your workouts; you just have to get creative.
 Either strap ankle weights to your lower legs or pinch a dumbbell or medicine ball between your shins when you do exercises.
-Ankle weights generally range from five to 10 lbs., and you can adjust the resistance in 1/2-lb. increments by sliding small weights into compartments.
 Once you are able to do 20-plus reps with any captain's chair exercise, it is a good indicator that you need more resistance.
 Be careful in adding resistance as it can compromise your form and strain your back.